dallaylaen/p5-Refute/README.md

 The modules include:

-* `Assert::Refute` - the main frontend with a lot of exports.
+* `Refute` - the main frontend with a lot of exports.
 It also handles runtime assertions.

 * `Refute::Builder` - helper module to build more test conditions